 - When the pasta is ready, drain it, reserving some of the pasta water (about ½ a cup).
 Do not rinse the pasta.

-- In the pasta pot, above a high heat, put about 2 tbsp of the pasta water and 1 tbsp of the bacon fat.
+- In the pasta pot, above a high heat, put about 2 tablespoon of the pasta water and 1 tablespoon of the bacon fat.
 Add the drained pasta and toss together well, then remove from heat.

 - Quickly pour the beaten eggs and bacon over the pasta, and toss together quickly and evenly for about 1 minute - until the sauce begins thickens. (if the sauce is too thick, just slowly add a bit more of the pasta water)